Voyages of Christopher Columbus: First landing in the Americas

-Columbus called the indigenous Americans indios (Indians) in the mistaken belief that he had reached the East Indies; the islands of the Caribbean are termed the West Indies because of this error.
+Columbus called the Indigenous Americans indios (Indians) in the mistaken belief that he had reached the East Indies; the islands of the Caribbean are termed the West Indies because of this error.

 Columbus initially encountered the Lucayan, Taíno, and Arawak peoples.
-Noting their gold ear ornaments, Columbus took some of the Arawaks prisoner and insisted that they guide him to the source of the gold.
-Columbus noted that their primitive weapons and military tactics made the natives susceptible to easy conquest.
+Noting their gold ear ornaments, Columbus took some of the Arawaks prisoners and insisted that they guide him to the source of the gold.
+Columbus noted that their primitive weapons and military tactics made the Natives susceptible to easy conquest.

 Columbus observed the people and their cultural lifestyle.
-He also explored the northeast coast of Cuba, landing on 28 October 1492, and the north-western coast of Hispaniola, present day Haiti, by 5 December 1492.
+He also explored the northeast coast of Cuba, landing on 28 October 1492, and the north-western coast of Hispaniola, present day Haiti, by December 5, 1492.
 Here, the Santa Maria ran aground on Christmas Day, 25 December 1492, and had to be abandoned.
 Columbus was received by the native cacique (chieftain) Guacanagari, who gave him permission to leave some of his men behind.
 Columbus left 39 men, including the interpreter Luis de Torres, and founded the settlement of La Navidad.
 He kept sailing along the northern coast of Hispaniola with a single ship, until he encountered Pinzón and the Pinta on 6 January.

 On 13 January 1493, Columbus made his last stop of this voyage in the Americas, in the Bay of Rincón at the eastern end of the Samaná Peninsula in northeast Hispaniola.
-There he encountered the Ciguayos, the only natives who offered violent resistance during this first voyage.
-The Ciguayos refused to trade the amount of bows and arrows that Columbus desired; in the ensuing clash one Ciguayo was stabbed in the buttocks and another wounded with an arrow in his chest.
+There he encountered the Ciguayos, the only Natives who offered violent resistance during this first voyage.
+The Ciguayos refused to trade the number of bows and arrows that Columbus desired; in the ensuing clash one Ciguayo was stabbed in the buttocks and another wounded with an arrow in his chest.
 Because of the Ciguayos' use of arrows, Columbus named the inlet the Bay of Arrows (or Gulf of Arrows).

-Four natives who boarded the Niña at Samaná Peninsula told Columbus of what was possibly the Isla de Carib (probably Puerto Rico), which was supposed to be populated by cannibalistic Caribs, as well as Matinino, an island populated only by women, which Columbus associated with an island in the Indian Ocean described by Marco Polo.
+Four Natives who boarded the Niña at Samaná Peninsula told Columbus of what was possibly the Isla de Carib, which was supposed to be populated by cannibalistic Caribs, as well as Matinino, an island populated only by women, which Columbus associated with an island in the Indian Ocean described by Marco Polo.